dbckr/gigachat/Readme.md

 - Option to download smaller emote sizes
 - Ability to open stream in browser for a selected tab
 - Make it less likely for changes or new settings to break saved settings
+- Clicking a username to see recent mentions make take multiple clicks to work when chat is moving fast
+  - This might be tied to click sense requiring focus as well and focus resetting when chat window contents change
+  - Labels do not support specifying an id for state persistence, maybe change clickable elements to button and style to match labels?

 Might do: